Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies

-The model has an appealing interpretation being a spatial GLM and several interesting inferences can be obtained based on the properties of the spatial Cox process.
-A significant advantage of our approach compared to existing methods is the inclusion of covariates in the analysis thus introducing the notion of meta-regression in CBMA.
-Another very interesting feature of the model is that it allows multi-type comparison directly from the posterior without having to run the model several times.
+The model has an appealing interpretation being a spatial GLM and several interesting inferences can be obtained based on the properties of the spatial Poisson process that cannot be obtained with the commonly used kernel-based approaches.
+An advantage of our model compared to most of the existing methods is the inclusion of covariates in the analysis thus allowing for meta-regression.
+Finally, a novel feature introduced in our work is the inclusion of random-effect terms which can account for additional heterogeneity in the total number of activations, compared to the standard Poisson model.

-The main weakness of our approach is the large amount of computational effort required.
-Nevertheless, the proposed HMC algorithm exhibits quick convergence and good mixing properties and hence less samples from the posterior are required.
-Additionally, implementation of the method on a GPU vastly reduces computation time and thus makes the method applicable on big meta-analysis problems.
+Application of our model on a meta-analysis of working memory studies have given valuable insights regarding the data.
+While our maps for the overall pattern of WM activations (Fig. \ref{fig:wm}) and the differential effect of verbal vs. non-verbal WM tasks (Fig. \ref{fig:wmdiff}) reflect previous findings found by \citet{Rottschy2012}, our fully Bayesian approach allowed us to make direct inference on probability of any foci and expected number of foci.
+Our model found no regions with evidence of different rates of foci between verbal and non-verbal WM tasks (Appendix \ref{sec:datasupp}, Table \ref{tab:fullbrain2}).
+Importantly, our model allows a meta-regression, and we examined the effect of age and found no strong effects but generally negative effects of age on the number of foci.

-Application of the method on a meta-analysis of emotion and executive control studies has given valuable insights on the data.
-In particular, we have found that the main structures activated by emotion processing are the right and left amygdala, a finding which is consistent with previous studies on the topic.
-Executive control functions engage more regions compared to emotion and the main areas activated are the right and left cerebral cortex.
-Furthermore, comparison of the two types has allowed the detection of several regions in which they differ significantly.
+There are few limitations to our work.
+Firstly, even though we found that the proposed MCMC algorithm performed well in most of the applications considered, we believe that there is room for further for improvement.
+For example, one can consider adaptive schemes in order to automatically adjust the mass matrix $\mathbf{M}$ of the HMC which we found that is crucial for the mixing properties of the algorithm.
+Secondly, we are currently not considering the problem of learning the hyperparameter $\kappa$ that controls the posterior variability of the random effect terms, but rather make use of our prior expectations to tune it.
+However, since we found that results are sensitive to the specification of $\kappa$, it is plausible to consider estimating it along with remaining model parameters.